awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codestarconnections-connection.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ProviderType`  <a name="cfn-codestarconnections-connection-providertype"></a>
 The name of the external provider where your third\-party code repository is configured\.
-Currently, the valid provider type is Bitbucket\.
+The valid provider type is Bitbucket\.
 *Required*: Yes
 *Type*: String
 *Allowed Values*: `Bitbucket`